Estimating the Degree Centrality Ranking of a Node: Abstract

 \section{Abstract}

 Complex networks have gained more attention from the last few years.
-The size of the real world complex networks, such as online social networks, WWW networks, collaboration networks, is exponentially increasing with time.
-It is not feasible to completely collect, store and process these networks.
-In the present work, we propose a method to estimate the degree centrality ranking of a node without having complete structure of the graph.
-The proposed algorithm uses degree of a node and power law exponent of the degree distribution to calculate the ranking.
-We also study simulation results on Barabasi-Albert model.
-Simulation results show that the average error in the estimated ranking is approximately $5\%$ of the total number of nodes.
+The size of real-world complex networks, such as online social networks, WWW network, collaboration networks, is increasing exponentially with time.
+It is not feasible to collect the complete data and store and process it.
+In the present work, we propose a method to estimate the degree centrality rank of a node without having the complete structure of the graph.
+The proposed algorithm uses the degree of a node and power-law exponent of the degree distribution to calculate the ranking.
+Simulation results on the Barabasi-Albert networks show that the average error in the estimated ranking is approximately $5\%$ of the total number of nodes.